lstein/InvokeAI-Nodes/README.md

 prompt can then be passed on to a Compel mode for positive or negative text conditioning.

-Although the node will work with any Ollama-compatible LLM, I strongly recommend using [gnokit/improve-prompt](https://ollama.com/gnokit/improve-prompt), a small (2B parameter) model that was specifically trained for prompt
+Although the node will work with any Ollama-compatible LLM, I recommend using [gnokit/improve-prompt](https://ollama.com/gnokit/improve-prompt), a small (2B parameter) model that was specifically trained for prompt